Colder weather can irritate your airways, though there are many ways to protect your lungs.

 Protecting your lungs in the winter

 While building a snowman with your kids or shoveling the driveway this winter, be sure to keep the air temperature entering your lungs warm.
-To do this, Dr. Scharf recommends that you wear a scarf around your nose and mouth.
+To do this, Dr. Scharf recommends that you wear a scarf around your nose and mouth, during the COVID -19 pandemic, you may already be doing this.
 You should also perform some light exercises to warm your muscles and get your heart pumping before venturing outside.

 Planning a skiing trip to the Poconos this season?
 It’s equally important to protect your lungs at high altitude.
 That’s because there is lower pressure of oxygen available for breathing.
 Thus, the lower pressure of oxygen in the atmosphere at high altitude may lead to lower oxygen in your blood.